INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 There are some code files that are of importance:
 - `main.m`: the main program of ALogTP, including the parameter settings, decomposition of networks, and the implementation of LogTP to the subnetworks.
+- `links.m`: this function returns a L × 2 matrix, each of whose rows corresponds to a link.
+For example, the row with elements 1, 2 denotes the link between agent 1 and 2.
 - `def.m`: this functions returns the partial deriatives of the utility functions with respect to the actual network x.
 - `def_p.m`: this functions returns the partial deriatives of the utility functions with respect to the prior p.
 - `robust_links.m`: this function returns two N ×N matrix M and D that help figure